 - Stock up your car with granola bars and water bottles and pass them out to homeless men and women when you see them at stoplights (and can do so safely)

-- Write Kind Notes to your grandparents or other relatives and mail them off (you can download a free kind notes template in the parenting resource library by entering your info below.)
+- Write Kind Notes to your grandparents or other relatives and mail them off (you can download a free kind notes template in the parenting resource library.)

 16. Find out your child’s teacher’s favorite coffee/drink and deliver it to school

 17. Run/Walk a Charity 5K as a family